faustbrian/ancestry/docs/README.md

----
-title: Getting Started
-description: Install and configure Ancestry for closure table hierarchies in Laravel.
----

 Ancestry provides closure table hierarchies for Eloquent models with O(1) ancestor/descendant queries.
 This guide will help you get started quickly.

 ## Installation